MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

     - **PageNumber** The number of the page where the extracted text is located.
     - **Value** The extracted text value.

->[!NOTE]
+    > [!NOTE]
-> These properties changed recently; if you are not seeing these properties in your app, you will have to manually update the property names.
-[More information](powerapps-controls-2020wave1)
+    > Some of these property names changed with the April 2020 updates.
+If you are not seeing these properties in your app, you will have to manually update the property names.
+More information: [Property name changes in AI Builder components in canvas apps](use-in-powerapps-overview.md#property-name-changes-in-ai-builder-components-in-canvas-apps)

 ## Additional properties

 - **Text**: Text that appears on the button that activates the form processor.
-- **ImageDisplayed** (“Show image” in the properties panel): Whether or not the component displays the image.
+- **ImageDisplayed** ("Show image" in the properties panel): Whether or not the component displays the image.
 When set to ON, rectangles are displayed around field values detected in the image.

 - Three different colors can be used to draw the rectangle depending on the confidence level:
      - **Red**: Confidence level is between 0 percent and 39 percent.
      - **Orange**: Confidence level is between 40 percent and 59 percent.
      - **Blue**: Confidence level is between 60 percent and 100 percent.
-- **ShowConfidence** (“Show confidence” in the properties panel): Whether the component displays confidence levels along with the rectangles in the image or not.
+- **ShowConfidence** ("Show confidence" in the properties panel): Whether the component displays confidence levels along with the rectangles in the image or not.
 - **DisplayMode**:
      - **Edit**: Allows user input.
      - **View**: Only displays data.